 Ask any pet owner and they’ll tell you that their furry friends are more like family.
-So when it comes to one of the biggest milestones in your life, it’s a no brainer that couples would of course want to share their big day with their dogs as well!
+So when it comes to one of the biggest milestones in your life, it’s a no-brainer that couples would of course want to share their big day with their dogs as well!

-Like any aspects of wedding planning, working Fido into the day’s events is doable, but it’s important to do a little legwork in advance to make sure you and your pet are set up for success.
+Like any aspect of wedding planning, working Fido into the day’s events is doable, but it’s important to do a little legwork in advance to make sure you and your pet are set up for success.
 Here are some dos and don’ts for including your dog in your wedding (plus some adorable pictures snapped at our venues showing that it can be done!).

 Do Think About What is Best for Your Dog, and Not Just for You